 The North-East of Cozumel is quite remote.
 Just by looking at a road map of the island, you will notice there is only one circular route that loops around the island, leaving many parts isolated.
 Most of the North half of Cozumel is basically untouched.
 Hard to get to places always offer a bigger reward.

-The location was out of this world.
-Where the Mayans had failed to impress us, mother nature took over.
 The wild coastline here was incredible, with crashing waves putting on quite the show against the rocks.
 This little Mayan ruin is only one of the things we came to see, and nature won this battle hands down.

 Where is Cozumel’s North-East Side and how do you get there?